m31r2701/reversing-unofficial-APIs/README.md

 Thank you for your service.

-A public API that may prove especially helpful for supporting your work targeting XRW individuals and groups is [Open Measures, formerly known as the Social Media Analysis Toolkit (SMAT)](https://openmeasures.io).
+A public API that may prove especially helpful for supporting your work is [Open Measures, formerly known as the Social Media Analysis Toolkit (SMAT)](https://openmeasures.io).

-In terms of "rolling-your-own" client to directly ingest SOCMINT from unofficial APIs: given that extremists and terrorists (in general not just the XRW) typically don't frequent the biggest mainstream platforms (with one exception), nearly all of the places they hang out in online are trivial to grab data from reliably using the information below.
+In terms of "rolling-your-own" client to directly ingest SOCMINT from unofficial APIs: given that extremists and terrorists are less likely to frequent the biggest mainstream platforms, nearly all of the places they hang out in online are trivial to grab data from reliably using the information below.

 ## 🧠 Pre-requisite knowledge